 The Friars, who take a vow of poverty as part of their mission to serve the poor, received the Gibson mine site as a gift in 1969.
 Their poverty vows left them completely unprepared to undertake the costly cleanup effort.
 Haley & Aldrich was determined to transform this gift from a liability into a sustainable asset by devising an approach to secure innovative funding and established partnerships to achieve the ultimate goal of remediation.

-Haley & Aldrich was instrumental in securing $1.4 million in grants from the U.S. Environmental Protection Agency (EPA) and the Arizona Department of Environmental Quality (ADEQ).
+Haley & Aldrich was instrumental in securing $1.4 million in grants from the EPA and the ADEQ.
 We also secured in-kind services and donations from BHP Copper and Carlota Copper Company, which met EPA and ADEQ’s grant-matching requirements.
 We took a novel approach by working with BHP Copper to transport the Gibson mine wastes to their nearby active mine where the waste rock and tailings were recycled to extract remaining minerals for further processing or direct use.
 This inventive solution reduced transportation distance significantly, saving an estimated $3 million when compared to the alternative of landfill disposal.